 - If there are no children or property involved, or if there was a previous settlement agreement which addressed these issues, a judge may grant the default divorce without a hearing.

 A judge will base his or her decisions on the contents of the request to enter a default divorce, so it is important to be clear when writing the request.
-List the reasons why you are requesting to enter a default divorce – that the other spouse has not responded to paperwork, they have not attended court dates, or that they refuse to sign the final paperwork.
+List the reasons why you are requesting to enter a default marriage dissolution – that the other spouse has not responded to paperwork, they have not attended court dates, or that they refuse to sign the final documents.
 Some states may also require you to detail the steps taken to fix the situation.
-A judge may ask for proof of service to make sure that the other party received the necessary paperwork.
+A judge may ask for proof of service to make sure that the other party received the necessary divorce forms.
 It is important to have copies of all documents you file with the court and to save all correspondence between you and your spouse.

 Divorce is not just a legal process – it is an emotional one as well.
 Ending a marriage may bring up feelings of anger, betrayal, and grief.
 The longer the process goes on, the more these feelings may intensify, leading to a previously uncontested divorce turning bitter.
 By not responding to paperwork, missing court dates, or strategically filing motions or responses, a party may drag a marriage dissolution out for years in order to hurt the other spouse or in a misguided attempt to save the marriage.

-If your spouse refuses to sign the final paperwork, there may be an emotional reason behind it.
+If your spouse refuses to sign the divorce papers, there may be an emotional reason behind it.
 What should you do in such a case?